devubu/hello/python/hello/README.md

 ## To activate a virtual environment
     source <directory>/bin/activate

+## To display a list of all installed Python packages and their versions (ensure you are in the virtual environment)
+    pip3 list

+## To install a python tool, within your virtual environment (you need to be in the directory where the `setup.py` or `pyproject.toml` file is located)
+    pip3 install .
+    pip3 install <directory>

 ## To deactivate a virtual environment
     deactivate

-## To display a list of all installed Python packages and their versions
+## To install a specific package (ensure you are in the virtual environment)
-    pip3 list
+    pip3 install -y <package_name>

-## To install all the packages listed in the 'requirements.txt'
+## To install all the packages listed in the 'requirements.txt' (ensure you are in the virtual environment)
     pip3 install -r requirements.txt

-## To uninstall a specific package
+## To uninstall a specific package (ensure you are in the virtual environment)
     pip3 uninstall -y <package_name>